 ProHDR: I’ve been trying to get good HDR photos from my $400 digital camera, and nothing has been as easy and cool as this on the iPhone.
 A tripod is recommended here, though not always required if you have a steady hand and plenty of light.
 Try using the Auto setting to combine two photos easily or Manual to choose either highlights or shadows.
 Using Library HDR you may combine any two images in your library.

 Perfect Photo: A great app to help sharpen your images is Perfect Photo.
 You get a large split screen view of the before-and-after sharpening so that you may see the final result before it’s done and make adjustments.
 Even on the small screen, the adjustments are easy to see due to the view being zoomed in for detail.

-Impression: Last but not least, you will want to put your name on your images if you are uploading them to the web.
-Yes people can crop or edit it out, but it’s worth the effort anyway.
+Impression: Last but not least, you will want to put your name on your images if you’re uploading them to the web.
+Yes, people can crop or edit it out, but it’s worth the effort anyway.
 Impression allows you to control the font size, opacity and color as well as where it appears in the photo.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: